-I teach courses at PhD and Master’s level on themes regarding the interlinks between capital markets and macroeconomic developments, information and securities markets, and also more applied topics related to fixed income securities markets or financial engineering.
+I teach courses at PhD and Master’s level on themes regarding the interlinks between financial markets and macroeconomic developments, information and microstructure in securities markets, financial stability, risk management, and many applied topics pertaining to fixed income securities and credit markets.

-My Master’s courses aim at making market practice on risk-management and pricing accessible to a broad audience.
-I teach topics both in the fixed income and the equity space.
-One of my courses described below might be thought of as being a “Volatility 101” class.
+My Master’s courses aim at introducing the students to themes regarding financial stability and macro-prudential policy, risk management and the details of fixed income securities and credit markets.
 These courses are taught within the Master in Finance at USI, a program that is accredited by the Swiss Finance Institute and that has finally hit FT rankings in 2018.

 I teach all these courses at USI (Università della Svizzera Italiana) in Lugano, after having taught them in many other institutions.
-My lectures rely on selected and voluminous portions of my forthcoming MIT Press book Financial Economics: Classics and Contemporary.
+My lectures rely on selected and voluminous portions of my MIT Press book on Financial Economics.

 - Information and Financial Markets